tyzbit/numerifides/README.md

 # Outline

-I propose a novel new transaction type, dubbed a “numerifide” transaction, compatible with Bitcoin that allows a transaction to be created that associates an authority over a given “name” and associates user-supplied data to it.
+I propose a novel new transaction type, dubbed a “numerifide” transaction, compatible with Bitcoin that allows a transaction to be created that creates decentralized authority over a given “name” and associates user-supplied data to it.
 In this way, a human-meaningful “name” can be registered in a decentralized way that associates with a “value” that provides some utility, such as (but not limited to):

 * Associating a specific username to a Bitcoin address to provide cryptographic proof of ownership of the username, receiving Bitcoin funds, or optionally using